 It may have been David Attenborough who first inspired us to appreciate nature, but now it is up to us to do our part and by taking action.
 According to a studying conducted by IBM and the National Retail Federation, nearly 70% of North Americans prefer eco-friendly products.
 Americans aren’t the only ones who care about the environment, a global survey found that 8 out of every 10 people also value sustainable options.

 This is great news for our planet!
 Many people are looking for change and we are here to help.

 What does saving the planet look like?
-It looks like the faces of people campaigning and spreading awareness, it is donating to earth-focused organizations such as Project Aware, and it is taking the steps in your home to make lifestyle changes.
+It looks like the faces of people campaigning and spreading awareness, it is donating to earth-focused organisations such as Project Aware, and it is taking the steps in your home to make lifestyle changes.
 Luckily, we are all not alone in this eco-mission and we can all learn from each other.